 You’re strolling down the ‘bar aisle’ at the grocery store.
-You know the one.
 The one with all the ‘energy bars’ and the ‘protein bars’ and the ‘meal replacement bars’ and ‘snack bars’, and…

 Perhaps, like me, this aisle overwhelms you a bit.
-But you need to stock your pantry for those mornings when you have to run out the door without breakfast, or maybe you need to refill your stash for your next weekend backpacking trip, so you start scanning the shelves.
+But you need to stock your pantry for those mornings when you have to run out the door without breakfast, or maybe you need to refill your stash for your next backpacking trip.
+So you start scanning the shelves.

 “Holy cow,” you think, “are there even more options than the last time I was here??”

 New bar brands are hitting the shelves every day, and while this is great for adding variety when you inevitably get sick of your current favorite, it’s also overwhelming when you’re looking for one that’s going to power you up the mountains or through a long day of work.

 How do you choose one that’s healthy?
 How do you find one that’s not just a candy bar in sheep’s clothing?
 (If you’re going for a candy bar, that’s your call – just don’t pay protein bar prices for what’s essentially a well-marketed candy bar – e.g. those “nutrition” bars with more sugar than a Snickers. #healthwashing.)